pendragons-code/Jasbot/README.md

 I chose quick.db since it was quick and advance + it was really good for what I needed.
 If I for some reason chose to use mongo.db it ght have been overkill not gonna lie.

-I however, might consider the usage of encrypted DBs
+I, however, might consider the usage of encrypted DBs